-Our main objective for monitoring the sandy beach is to establish baseline information about the density and distribution of the Pacific mole crab.
+Our main objective for monitoring the sandy beach is to establish baseline information about the abundance and distribution of the Pacific mole crab.
 By monitoring, we can track changes (or lack of changes) in abundance over time.
 The sampling methods are described below.

 Setting Up the Sample Area:

-In this optional extension to sandy beach monitoring, the presence of a parasitic worm (Phlyum Acanthocephala) is investigated.
+In this optional extension to sandy beach monitoring, the presence of a parasitic worm (Phlyum: Acanthocephala) is investigated.
 A fishing permit or scientific collecting permit is needed to conduct this activity.
 About 30 crabs should be collected and placed in a zip lock bag.
 Place the ziplock bag in a freezer for more than 4 hours.
 Thaw and dissect crabs.
 Count the number of parasites present in the midgut of each crab.